Airtable vs monday.com: What’s Best?

 Users rate both monday.com and Airtable highly and praise the user-friendly interfaces and features. monday.com users are especially loyal, many having remained with the product since its launch as dapulse.
 User review sites give both project management tools around 4.5 out of 5 stars.
 The mobile apps for both project management tools, however, are not as highly favored.

 Airtable Customer Reviews

-The Monday.com software reviews on our site and elsewhere all point to enthusiastic, loyal users.
-People raved about Monday.com’s ease of use, templates, and flexibility.
+Monday.com software reviews all point to enthusiastic, loyal users.
+People raved about monday.com’s ease of use, templates, and flexibility.
 Companies whose number of users was on the low end of the pricing plan complained about price, however.
-Mobile users found it hard to use and sparse on the features that make Monday.com so great.
+Mobile users found it hard to use and sparse on the features that make monday.com so great.

 Small businesses with big project needs will find either Airtable or monday.com a great asset to their project management and organization.
 Both are easy to use and offer some excellent project management tools.
 They’re both affordable, have numerous charts you can use to get organized, and a ton of software integrations.

 However, for saving time and keeping organized on just about any kind of project, we recommend monday.com because of its customizable automations, built-in tutorials and guides, and cost-effectiveness when your number of users is on the higher end of the pricing tier.
 It’s also visually engaging and almost “fun” to use.
 Go to monday.com to sign up for your two-week free trial.